Louisa the vet on... What to know about heatstroke in pets

 Whilst any dog or cat can develop heat stroke, some pets are at higher risk of developing it than others.

-Breeds with underlying health conditions such as obesity, heart disease, laryngeal paralysis, and brachycephalic obstructive airway disease are at a higher risk.
+Breeds with underlying health conditions are at greater risk.
+Conditions such as obesity, heart disease, laryngeal paralysis, and brachycephalic obstructive airway disease can make your pet more vulnerable to overheating.

-As for cats, cats with pale skin and white fur are a risk of sunburn (which can cause skin cancer).
-Look out for pet safe sun cream to use on their nose and ears.
+While not a risk of heatstroke, cats with pale skin and white fur are a risk of sunburn (which can cause skin cancer).
+Put some pet safe sun cream to use on their nose and ears to protect them from UV rays.

 How is heatstroke in pets treated?
 Is there anything I can do at home to help them?